 What types of interests and hobbies do interviewers like to hear about?

-Interviewers will want to hear about any of your interests and past times.
+Interviewers will want to hear about any of your interests and pastimes.
 If you are a volunteer for a charity, take part in leading a team for a sports club, or have an interest that directly correlates with the nature of the company’s business, then make sure that you highlight these.

 Sample answers to ‘what do you do in your spare time’ interview question